- BSX Insight

 While some causes might not directly relate to dental pain, others may.
 These are the most common causes of toothache when you do other jarring activities or run.

 Sinus infection or congestion can place pressure on the roots of your upper teeth.
-You feel vibrations coming from your teeth when your feet hit the ground.
+You feel vibrations coming from your tooth when your feet hit the ground.
 These sensations usually stop after you finish exercising or the infection has gone.

 Major Dental Decay

-Increased blood flow can affect decayed teeth just like the gums.
+Increased blood flow can affect decayed teeth, just like the gums.
 High-impact exercise can cause sharp pain in people suffering from cavities.

 Cracked teeth can be affected by exercise in many ways.
 Increased blood flow can lead to discomfort and pain.
 A cracked tooth can be more sensitive to cold.